andrewcz-se/fhirmanager/readme.md

 ## **Features**

-* **Create Patients**: specific form to construct and POST a valid FHIR Patient resource to the server.
+* **Create Patients**: create patients using FHIR Patient resource.
 * **View Appointments**: view patient appointments and related Practitioners for the appointment using FHIR _include functionality to get Practitioner list with appointment retrieval.
-* **Create Appointments & Practitioners**: specific form to construct and POST a valid FHIR Appointment resource to the server.
+* **Create Appointments & Practitioners**: construct and POST a valid FHIR Appointment resource to the server.
 An existing Practitioner ID can be used, or if no ID is entered a new Practitioner can be created using the given details.
 * **Cancel appointments**: Cancel appointments using the FHIR Appointment Resource.
 Click [X] next to an Appointment and a Cancellation Reason can be captured and the appointment cancelled.
 * **Search Functionality**:
   * Search by Name (partial matches supported by the server).
-  * Search by specific Resource ID.
+  * Search by specific Patient ID.
 * **Detailed View**: Displays key patient demographics including:
   * Full Name
   * Birth Date & Gender
   * Address & Telecom details
   * Identifiers (SSN, Driver's License, MRN, etc.)
-* **Immunization, Procedure, Medication and Allergy History**: One-click fetch to retrieve and display Immunization, Procedure, MedicationRequest and AllergyIntolerance resources linked to a specific patient.
+* **Immunization, Procedure, Medication, Conditions, Procedures and Allergy History**: One-click fetch to retrieve and display Immunization, Procedure, MedicationRequest, Condition, Procedure and AllergyIntolerance resources linked to a specific patient.
 * **JSON Inspection**: Built-in tools to view and copy the raw FHIR JSON response for debugging.
+* **Clinical AI Summary**: Performs an $everything retrieval for the given Patient ID, removes the PID (except DOB and Gender), then sends a request to Gemini 2.5 Flash Lite to create a summary of the patient's medical record.

 ## **Usage Guide**

+Retrievals are currently cached for the entire session.
+To force a new retrieval hard refresh the page and search again.

 ### **Creating a Patient**